* China GDP grows 7.7 pct yr/yr in Q4, vs forecast 7.6 pct

 * Deutsche Bank reports Q4 loss, releases results early

 Liquidity was lacking with U.S. markets closed on Monday for a holiday.
-Neither was there much of a lead from Wall Street, where the Dow ended last week with a slim gain of 0.1 percent, while the S&P 500 lost 0.2 percent for the week.
+The Dow Jones index ended last week with a slim gain of 0.1 percent after some disappointing earnings, while the S&P 500 lost 0.2 percent for the week.

 “The economy may be a little more robust than people thought coming into 2014,” said Tim Condon, an economist at ING Group in Singapore.